turingschool-examples/backend_mod_1_prework/day_1/exercises/ex6_study_drills.md

 do_not = "don't"
 ```

-- This is interpolating a variable called binary into a string assigned to the variable y.
+- This is the variable y getting assigned to a string that is interpolated the variables binary and do_not into a string.

 ```
 y = "Those who know #{binary} and those who #{do_not}."